 Your browser is not able to view Flash content.
 Since the resource listed below uses Flash, you will likely have a less than optimal experience if you choose to view that site on this computer or mobile device.

 3 Favorites 0 Comments

 Explore plastic pollution in the North Pacific Ocean at this terrific site.
-Use the menu box on the left to explore lessons, view the videos, and get the free Science Investigation Kit.
+Click Take Action on the top menu, then click "Share our program with a teacher or student+" and scroll down that page to find Educator Resources to get the free Science Investigation Kit.
 Be sure to check out the Projects and Solutions to explore accomplishments of students from around the world.

 In the ClassroomUse your interactive whiteboard and projector to introduce this site.
 Use the Trash Tracker lesson as is or adapt for your own use.
 Consider having students work in groups of four, and have each group explore a different expedition (listed by year and selected by you).
 Have the small groups of students investigate the first several days of the selected expedition together.
 After that, have pairs take notes about what they learn, using Memo Notepad, reviewed here, then have partners compare notes for the days they investigated.
 Once they've investigated their expedition, remix the groups so you have one student from each of the different expeditions together.
 Have them share information and determine what was alike and different for each year.
 Use a graphic organizer or mind mapping tool such as WiseMapping, reviewed here, to help students keep track of the information.
 Once done have students access the additional resources pages (the blogs will often have more information for the expeditions), and look at the maps.
 Older students may want to investigate information about careers related to GIS, Conservation, and Marine Biology by using the link at the bottom of the page.

 This resource requires PDF reader software like Adobe Acrobat.